cchristoffer/BlogAPI/README.md

 # BlogAPI
-Simple API for blog with user authentication and authorization
+Simple API for blog and development portfolio with user authentication and authorization.

 ## Table of contents